axibase/atsd/portals/selecting-series.md

 entity-group = nur-collectors
 ```

-Refer to the [Data API](../api/data/filter-entity.md#entity-filter-fields) documentation for details on entity filters.
+Refer to the [Data API Documentation](../api/data/filter-entity.md#entity-filter-fields) for details on entity filters.

 ```ls
 # Retrieve series for entities starting with nurswgvml00